ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 # **How to Host Your Resume using Github Pages**
 ## **Purpose**
 ----------
 This README describes the process for making your resume into a static website using Jekyll and how to host that website using Github pages.
-Also, this README explains how these practical steps are related to Etter's general principles of technical writing.
+Also, this README explains how these practical steps are related to Etter's general principles of technical writing as described in *Modern Technical Writing: An Introduction to Software Documentation*.

 ## **Prerequisites**
 -----------
 - You must have an up-to-date resume formatted in markdown.
-- you must have a Markdown editor
+- You must have a Markdown editor

 ## **Instructions**
 -----------